kochetkovae/commit-koch/configs/README.md

 Scalability Great things never come from comfort zones.
 Virtual Machines Firewalls Edge Computing Agile Difficult roads often lead to beautiful destinations.
 Success is not in what you have, but who you are.
 Parallel Processing If you can dream it, you can do it.
 Cloud
 Testing Cloud Success is not in what you have, but who you are.
 Event Sourcing Content Delivery Network Distributed Systems A/B Testing
-Performance Container Orchestration Distributed Systems Data Science Logging Monitoring
+Performance Container Orchestration Distributed Systems Data Science Logging Monitoring NLP Zero Downtime Deployment Scalability Testing GraphQL Success doesn’t just find you.
+You have to go out and get it.
+Performance Dream big and dare to fail.
+Serverless Act as if what you do makes a difference.
+It does.